-- and 015, Discharge Points 006A and 006B, and Discharge Points 012A(2) and 012B as summarized in Tables E-4, E-5, and E-6, respectively, above. - 2.
-Discharge In-stream Waste Concentration (IWC) for Acute Toxicity.
-The IWC for this discharge is 100 percent effluent.1 - 3.
-Sample Volume and Holding Time.
-The total sample volume shall be determined by the specific toxicity test method used.
-Sufficient sample volume shall be collected to perform the required toxicity test.
-All toxicity tests shall be conducted as soon as possible following sample collection.
-No more than 36 hours shall elapse before the conclusion of sample collection and test initiation. - 4.
-Freshwater Test Species and Test Methods.
+- 4. Freshwater Test Species and Test Methods.
 The Permittee shall conduct the following acute toxicity tests in accordance with species and test methods in Methods for Measuring the Acute Toxicity of Effluents and Receiving Waters to Freshwater and Marine Organisms (U.S. EPA Report No. EPA-821-R-02-012, 5th edition or subsequent editions).
 In no case shall these species be substituted with another test species unless written authorization from the Regional Water Board Executive Officer is received. - a.
 A 96-hour static renewal toxicity test with an invertebrate, the water flea, Ceriodaphnia dubia (Survival Test Method 2002.0). - b.
 A 96-hour static renewal toxicity test with a vertebrate, the rainbow trout, Oncorhynchus mykiss (Survival Test Method 2019.0). - 5.
 Species Sensitivity Screening.
 Species sensitivity screening shall be conducted during this Order's first required sample collection.
 The Permittee shall collect a single effluent sample and concurrently conduct two acute toxicity tests using the invertebrate and fish species identified in section V.A.4, above.
 This sample shall also be analyzed for the parameters required for the discharge.
-The species that exhibits the highest "Percent (%) Effect" at the discharge IWC during species sensitivity screening shall be used for routine acute toxicity monitoring during the permit term.2 - 6.
+The species that exhibits the highest "Percent (%) Effect" at the discharge IWC during species sensitivity screening shall be used for routine acute toxicity monitoring during the permit term. - 6.
 Quality Assurance and Additional Requirements.
 Quality assurance measures, instructions, and other recommendations and requirements are found in the test methods manual referenced in section V.A.4, above.
 Additional requirements are specified below. - a.
 The discharge is subject to determination of "Pass" or "Fail" and "Percent (%) Effect" from acute toxicity tests using the Test of Significant Toxicity (TST) approach described in National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document (EPA 833-R10-003, 2010), Appendix A, Figure A-1, and Table A-1.
-The null hypothesis (H0) for the TST approach is: Mean discharge IWC response ≤ 0.80 × Mean control response.
+The null hypothesis (Ho) for the TST approach is: Mean discharge IWC response ≤ 0.80 × Mean control response.
 A test result that rejects this null hypothesis is reported as "Pass".
 A test result that does not reject this null hypothesis is reported as "Fail".
-The relative "Percent (%) Effect" at the discharge IWC is defined and reported